 Control data transfers via USB ports

-Although mobile devices and cloud storage are becoming more popular, traditional endpoints still are major repositories for sensitive corporate data.
-Device Control is an essential feature of DLP solutions, as it allows full control of the USB ports and connected storage devices, regardless of the operating system.
-It serves as an important measure of protection as it can open or block access to devices such as USB flash drives, external HDDs, printers, modems, etc.
+Device Control is an essential feature of DLP software, as it allows complete control of the USB ports and connected storage devices, regardless of the operating system.
+It is an important measure of protection as it can open or block access to devices such as USB flash drives, external HDDs, printers, modems, etc.

-As today’s workforce is becoming ever more dynamic and data on the move is particularly vulnerable, it is crucial to protect confidential information copied to removable storage devices.
+Today’s workforce is becoming ever more dynamic, and data on the move is particularly vulnerable; thus, it is crucial to protect confidential information copied to removable storage devices.
 With Enforced Encryption, companies can encrypt sensitive data while on the move, and employees can access it on any Windows or macOS computer.

 As a wrap-up

 Heterogeneous IT environments present some particular security challenges, and having a variety of platforms increases the complexity and cost of managing the infrastructure within an organization.
-However, by choosing the right security solutions, companies can significantly diminish security vulnerabilities.
-Cross-platform DLPs efficiently address data-related threats on Windows, Linux, and Mac computers, including the risks of inadvertent or accidental data loss.
+However, by choosing the right security solutions, companies can significantly diminish risks.
+Cross-platform DLPs efficiently address data-related threats on Windows, Linux, and Mac computers, including the risks of insider threats and unintentional or accidental data leaks.

 Frequently Asked Questions